 • play: play (e.g. playbook)

-• ple: to fill, full (e.g. complement, accomplish, compliant, plenty)
+• ple: to fill, full (e.g. complement, accomplish, compliant, implement)

 • From Latin plere